plafue/cucumber-confluence/README.md

 The aim of this project is to provide a set of tools to automate tasks that involve gherkin/cucumber Feature files as an input and Confluence as a consumer of this output.

-At the moment there is the posibility to transform feature files to confluence markup through a command line interface or a maven plugin.
+At the moment there is the possibility to transform feature files to confluence storage format (XHTML) through a command line interface or a maven plugin.

 <pre>
 # java -jar cucumber-confluence-cli-1.0-SNAPSHOT.jar

 usage: [-f FILEORDIR] [[-nt]|[-j SERVERNAME]] [-o DIR] -j,--jira-server   Name of the Jira-Server as it is known to Confluence.
- -o,--output-dir    Path to save markup files to.
+ -o,--output-dir    Path to save xhtml files to.
 Default is working
                     directory
  -nt,--no-tags      Wheter tags should be suppressed from the output.
 Tags
                     are processed by default